 The answer: nothing, at least nothing that I noticed.
 Compared to an un-beaten tentacle from the same octopus cooked for the same amount of time in the same pot of water, I was unable to detect any difference in texture, tenderness, or cooking time.
 It might work if you whale at it hard and long enough, but you'll likely sooner damage your countertop or get a call from your neighbors asking you to please stop being such an a-hole.

-Phase One: Cooking Octopus Until Tender
+Step One: Cook the Octopus Until Tender

-Blanching: Do You Need to Do It?
+Blanching: Do I Need To Do It?

 I once worked on a farm in Galicia, Spain, which should immediately signal to octopus cognoscenti that I was in serious octopus country.
 There, the farmer Vicente taught me to make one of the region's iconic dishes, pulpo gallego.
 He showed me how to dip the octopus three times in the simmering water before lowering it in for the duration of cooking.
 He claimed this helped set the fragile purple skin to prevent it from falling off later.